February 17, 2020

 You may want to discuss things as simple as rearranging and decorating the house as well.
 Some women move in with their men to find out they’re dating a pig and some men move in with their women finding out they have a control freak on their hands - so figure out how the layout and decoration process will go too.

-- Legal agreements.
 This is a touchy topic and nobody likes dealing with it but if you are moving in together, you’re going to need to have your name somewhere on their lease or application or somewhere in there for you claim residency.
 Depending on the situation of the house you’re moving into, make sure any and all agreements are in your possession by obtaining a copy of the exact same ones your partner has.

-- Consider your relationship as it is now.
 Know that whatever is happening right now in your relationship could be a sign of what is to come and to continue, so be wary of moving in with someone you fight with constantly because it will only get worse when you move in together.

 Think about not only the arguments and fights but also how he/she spends or saves money, if they are careless or careful with items, even if they spend a lot of time with friends over - all of this just shows you exactly how they will be when living with you.

 It’s very important to consider everything if this is the first time your partner is going to be living on their own.
 If they are always broke living at mama’s house, chances are they won’t be able to help pay the bills at your house.